 After downloading and installing RIOT you launch the program and see the following:

 Since we are processing photos we want to use JPEG compression.
 You can see at the bottom of the screenshot the tabs for JPEG, PNG, or GIF image file formats.
 With JPEG selected you have a “Quality” slider to specify the amount of compression you want to use for the photos.
-A good starting point might be 75%.
+A good starting point might be 75 percent.

 Once you have decided on the level of compression you are ready to batch process your images.
 Create a folder where you want the compressed images to be placed.
 Then click the “Batch” icon.
 A new window opens: